What is Culture Anyway?

 Test this on yourself.
 Think back to a time when you were hanging out with a group of your friends.
 What were the attitudes, beliefs, and behaviors, of that group?

-Perhaps your thinking of a bachelorette party or a time that you went Christmas caroling.
+Perhaps you are thinking of a bachelorette party or a time that you went Christmas caroling.
 Were you rambunctious?
 Warm-hearted?
 Did your personality adapt a bit to fit in with the group?
 See if you can describe the personality — attitudes, beliefs, and behaviors — of that group.
 Now try describing the “personality” of your current team or organization.
 What are the attitudes, beliefs and behaviors that describe that group?

 Why A Useful Definition of Culture Matters